GrantsPassEmployeeAssociation/grantspassemployeeassociation.github.io/content/_index.md

 # Welcome to the GPEA!

-The Grants Pass Employee Association represents employee interests as a bargaining unit with the City of Grants.
+The Grants Pass Employee Association represents employee interests as a collective bargaining unit with the City of Grants Pass.

 This site is still UNDER CONSTRUCTION.